David Fawcett PhD, LCSW

 • Inappropriate, in violation of other people’s boundaries

-• Paraphilic (kinks and fetishes to the degree that they are disturbing to the individual and negatively impact life)
+• Paraphilic (kinks and fetishes to the degree that they are disturbing to us and negatively impact our life)

 Can We “Fix” a Problematic Arousal Template?

-But what happens when sexualized drug use (or some other element of arousal) takes over the arousal template, causing it to become fixed, rigid, and obsessive?
-What happens when the intensity of paired substance/sex behaviors (or some other specific fantasy/behavior) overruns other elements of the arousal template to the point where we cannot be sexual without it?
+But what happens when the arousal template becomes fixed, rigid, and obsessive?
+What happens when the intensity of certain fantasies overruns other elements of the arousal template to the point where we cannot be sexual without those fantasies?
 Is there no hope when this occurs?

-The good news about refocusing on less intense sexual pathways is that they open the door to emotional intimacy and connection with our partners – something that is lost completely with pornography and sexualized drug use.
+The good news about refocusing on less intense sexual pathways is that they open the door to emotional intimacy and connection with our partners – something that is lost completely with an escalated arousal template.
 Many individuals that I have worked with over the years tell me, as they progress in their process of healing and recovery, that even though their sex life is nowhere near as intense as it once was, it is far more enjoyable because of the sense of connection they now feel.
-They find that the intensity of emotional intimacy with a loving partner is significantly more rewarding than any high they could ever get from things like pornography and substance/sex behaviors.
+They find that the intensity of emotional intimacy with a loving partner is significantly more rewarding than any high they could ever get from the more troubling elements of their arousal template.